As many audiophiles will tell you, subwoofer placement has a lot to do with the quality of sound you get in your home theater room.

 While some people may advise putting the subwoofer under your couch to feel the vibrations from underneath, we strongly advise against doing that if you want a truly immersive experience.

-Some people even place their subwoofer on their desks for better vibration experience if they listen to music while working or watch movies on their laptops.
-That is however not a good idea either.
+Some people even place their subwoofer on their desks for a better vibration experience if they listen to music while working or watching movies on their laptops.
+Others may even or place the sub behind their TV.
+Either of these options is however not a good idea either.

 In most cases, the bass waves will not flow properly, and the sound quality will be diminished.